skullpsg/Wix_installer/README.md

 2) Download and install the following file: WiX Toolset v3.0.
 WiX is a collection of free tools that builds software installers from XML documents. http://wix.codeplex.com/downloads/get/119160

+ you can go here to get latest release http://wixtoolset.org/

+3) Now you can open your project in your editor tool(visual studio).